+XVII.
 Appeals

 The Complainant and Respondent may appeal the outcome, subject to the limitations set forth below.
-The Title IX Coordinator or a Deputy Title IX Coordinator will provide written notification to the Complainant and the Respondent of any applicable appeal procedures at the time the Complainant and Respondent receive notice of the outcome decision.
-The purpose of an appeal is to allow the College to review and correct material errors in the adjudication process.
+The Title IX Coordinator or a Deputy Title IX Coordinator will provide written notification to the Complainant and the Respondent of any applicable appeal procedures at the time the Complainant and Respondent receive the Administrative Hearing Panel's written outcome letter.
+The purpose of an appeal is to allow the College to review and correct material errors in the adjudication process, if any.

-Grounds for Appeal
+1. Grounds for Appeal